Bozar/OneMoreLevel/README.md

 ## Core Mechanics

 As mentioned above, every theme dungeon has a unique winning condition.
-Press the `Help` key to read it.
-The help text is also available in `doc/guide/`.
-Articles in `doc/manual/` explain game mechanics in more detail, though they might spoil the fun of discovery.
+Press `Help` key to read it.
+The help text is also available in `doc/`.
 You lose the game if running out time.
 Remaining turns are shown on the upper right corner.
 However, there is always a way to gain more turns.
 You may also get killed by other causes in a dungeon.